sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

     Press **Enter** on every step.
 This process will walk you through creating a `package.json` file in the `web` folder.

 8. Now you need to create a directory `web/node_modules/@sap` and install an `approuter` package in it.
-To do that, in the `web` directory execute:
+To do that, in the `web` directory run:

     ```Bash/Shell
     npm install @sap/approuter --save